Ahmad-Mtr/LinkSort/README.md

 ## Conclusion

 LinkSort is an efficient sorting algorithm for specific types of data sets, particularly those that expand in a manner where each new element is either the smallest or the largest seen so far.
 The use of a doubly linked list allows for flexible and efficient insertion of elements in their correct order, achieving optimal performance in favorable scenarios.

+## Contributing
+All Contributions, whether a language Implementation, improvement, or issues are Welcome, but please adhere to Github's common Guidelines.